jb753/turbigen/README.md

    python run_default.py
    ```

-3. After about an hour, unsteady snapshot results will be available in a
+3. Input files will have been prepared in a numbered directory `run/0000`, and
-   numbered directory `run/0000` in the form of compressed `dbslice.npz` files.
+   a job is now waiting in the queue to run Turbostream.
+Eventually, when the
+   calculation is finished, the results will be processed automatically.
+The
-   The input parameters for this case are stored in `params.json`, and metadata
+   input parameters for this case are stored in `params.json`, and metadata
    calculated from the solution in `meta.json`.

 4. To run a case with amended parameters, edit the parameters dictionary.
 For